patrickromeromccafferty/website/anoraq.md

 Anoraq have supported as diverse acts as LYR (Simon Armitage) and hip-hop duo Frankie Stew & Harvey Gun.

 They founded [Inside Voices](insidevoices.md), a poetry and music night at King Tut’s, Scotland’s leading independent music venue.
-They

 Their single ['Raisins'](https://open.spotify.com/album/3Huyab6as09iVfEEvGXSmW?si=xrgOcKSNSAid0imYavlKRw) was release in February 2025.